k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 #### How Do I Add a Condition?

-To add a parameter:
+Adding a parameter:

 - Click **Add Condition**.
 - Select the parameter and the operator from the drop-down lists and populate their values.
-Note that from TDM 8.1 onwards it is possible to select the IN or NOT IN operators on combo parameters and on text parameters.
+Note that starting from TDM V8.1, it is possible to select the **IN** or **NOT IN** operators on combo parameters and on text parameters.
 - Set the value on the parameter.
-You can set multiple values on a parameter if the selected operator is either IN or NOT IN:
+Multiple values can be set on a parameter if the selected operator is either **IN** or **NOT IN**:
-  - Combo parameters - click on the value field to select a required value from the drop-down list; this can be done multiple times as more than one value can be selected in this field.
+  - Combo parameters — click on the value field to select a required value from the drop-down list; this can be done multiple times as more than one value can be selected in this field.
-  - Free text parameters - populate the values with a separating comma.
+  - Free text parameters — populate the values with a separating comma.
 For example: NY, CA.
 - Add the **AND/OR** operator to connect the parameter to the previous parameters or group.
 The TDM Portal displays the SQL query, which is built based on the selected parameters.

 #### How Do I Populate a Parameter's Value?

 There are several types of parameters:

-- **Combo** - parameters with a limited number of values.
+- **Combo** — parameters with a limited number of values.
 The Task window displays a drop-down list of the parameters' values; select one of them.

   Click for more information about [setting a parameter as a combo parameter](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameters-implementation-guidelines).

-- **Number** - the TDM Portal displays the minimum and maximum values of this parameter.
+- **Number** — the TDM Portal displays the minimum and maximum values of this parameter.
 If the populated values exceed a parameter's range, an error message is displayed.

-- **Date** - populate the value using the following format: **YYYY-MM-DD**.
+- **Date** — populate the value using the following format: **YYYY-MM-DD**.

   - Notes: